 We had gone in an earlier trip to the northern part of Bavaria (you can check it here), but we did not have enough time to go all the way to the south where there lies one of the jewels of Germany: Füssen and the Neuschwanstein Castle (check our post about the Neuschwanstein Castle here).
 So, we reckoned this was the right time to do it and booked our trip.

 As we wanted to avoid spending a lot, we decided not to rent a car this time and go there by bus.
 Our destination was Füssen, the colorful medieval city, which later on proved to be a very good decision since by staying in a hotel/hostel in this city, you are entitled to a Füssen card which allows you to take buses and several trains throughout the region for free and also gives some discounts to the main attractions nearby.

 After a 6-hour trip on Thursday morning from Frankfurt, we arrived in Füssen and were already mesmerized by the beautiful combination of medieval architecture of the old-town and the snowy mountains serving as background.
 Füssen is the final destination of the German Romantic Road which comes down from Wurzburg.

 While waiting for the check-in hour of our hostel, we had a small walk around the town and went to the information center (for more information check here).
-The people there were very helpful explaining the bus lines and the attractions as well as all the benefits from having a Füssen card (which by the way has to be activated in the information center after you receive it, so no excuse not to go there).
+The people there were very helpful explaining the bus lines and the attractions as well as all the benefits from having a Füssen card (which by the way has to be activated in the tourist center after you receive it, so no excuse not to go there).